Kristaps-E/EDA_Coursera_data/README.md

 ## **Installation/Setup Instructions:**
 1. Clone this repository or download the notebook file.
-2. Install the required libraries in terminal: pip install pandas matplotlib seaborn numpy.
+2. Install the required libraries in the terminal: pip install pandas matplotlib seaborn numpy.
-3. Open terminal.
+3. Open a terminal.
-4. Write "jupyter notebook" in terminal and let it open the repository.
+4. Write "jupyter notebook" in the terminal and let it open the repository.
 5. Open the Coursera_EDA.ipynb file and run the cells to explore the dataset.

 ## **Usage:**
 The notebook is divided into sections that guide the user through the EDA process:
 - Data loading & inspection: Load and inspect the dataset to understand its structure.
 - Data cleaning: Handle missing values, duplicates, and inconsistencies.
-- Exploratory analysis and Data visualization: analyze various aspects of the dataset, including course ratings, difficulty, and categories as well as visualize the findings using various types of plots, including histograms, bar charts, and scatter plots
+- Exploratory analysis and Data visualization: analyze various aspects of the dataset, including course ratings, difficulty, and categories, as well as visualize the findings using various types of plots, including histograms, bar charts, and scatter plots
 - EDA Summary with conclusion & suggestions: Summarizes the key insights discovered during the analysis and gives suggestions for further improvement

 ## **EDA Summary**
 To attract enrollment for new courses, I offer the following observations and recommendations to help the organization develop relevant and valuable courses that will drive high enrollment rates.
-Data gives deeper insignts for understaning value of:
+Data gives deeper insights for understanding the  value of:
 - Difficulty
 - Course Type
 - Course Topic